icplayer/icplayer/addons/Iframe/documentation.md

 Wrong usage of DOM operations or event listeners in scripts may cause memory leaks or browser crash.
 The script authors are responsible for memory leaks and browser stability.<br />

 ## Fixing memory leaks
-The best way to detect page changes and free the memory is to add event
+The best way to detect page changes and free the memory is to use Mutation Observer

 ## Properties

 <table border='1'>